Windows Network Diagnostics “Windows could not automatically detect this network’s proxy settings” error.

 While Windows 10 comes with built-in troubleshooters, they can’t always restore issues automatically.
 However, they always display an error message to help you get information on the source of the error.
-If you see “Windows could not automatically detect this network’s proxy settings” when running the Network Troubleshooter, you’ll have to manually fix the issue.
+If you see “Windows could not automatically detect this network’s proxy settings” when running the Network Troubleshooter, you’ll have to fix the issue manually.

 We’ve compiled 7 working methods to restore your proxy settings to working order, allowing you to access the internet and browse freely again.